thebadjavi/docs/docs/install/docker-compose.md

   - **backups**: Database backups created in web interface using the backup config menu will be stored here.
   - **uploads**: (work in progress)
   - **logs**: Here you will have logs for all the containers.
 Be aware they could grow so they should be rotated/deleted programatically.
   - **certs**: Certificates for web UI and viewer connections are stored here.
-Also you can replace initial self-signed certificates with your commercial/letsencrypt ones following the documentation guide.
+Also you can replace initial self-signed certificates with your commercial/letsencrypt ones following the documentation guide about [replacing certificates](install/certificates.md).

 ## Build your docker images